bigyihsuan/rusty_deque/README.md

 The language has a single compund type: **a List**.
 Lists can be nested, and its elements can have different types.
 List elements are separated by commas.

+## Truthiness
+The five types have the following truthiness rules:

+* Ints, floats, chars are truthy if non-zero, and falsy otherwise.
+* Lists are truthy if they are non-empty, and falsy otherwise.
+* Blocks are always truthy.

 # Literals

 Literals are pushed onto the deque as-is.
-The appending operator denotes where it gets pushed to (see section **Appending Operator** below).
+The appending sigil denotes where it gets pushed to (see section **Appending Sigil** below).

 ```bash
 123   # postive int